transformerlab/transformerlab-docs/blog/2025-03-21-ollama-server/ollama-server.md

 Now when you make a subsequent call to `generate` the model will already be loaded into memory.
 You can also see details of the loaded model by printing `load_model` in the above code.

-## Success!

- After making these changes to the Ollama Server plugin we now have everything we need to serve and run a model in Transformer Lab.
-Although this plugin requires the user to install Ollama first, we've found that the benefit of having a robust and simple installation process has made that a better experience overall.
-This has also made it much easier for us to stay up-to-date on support for latest models, as Ollama routinely has support for major models on release or shortly after.

- The Ollama Server plugin is our recommended way to use GGUF models in Transformer Lab today.

-## What Next?

-There are a few things we are working to improve with our Ollama integration:

 ### Unloading models

 By default, the way Ollama works is that it keeps a model in memory and only unloads it from memory if there has been no activity for some amount of time (default 5 minutes).
 Today, Transformer Lab maintains this behaviour to stay consistent with Ollama.
 But this is different than the way most models work in Transformer Lab and might cause confusion for users.